samourai-lzt/AVESORTER/README.md

 Principle of use:

-1) Install NodeJS v16+2)Run modules installer with install_modules.bat (you need to do it only on first setup, no need to use it on every start)
+1) Install NodeJS v16+2
-2) Put logs (in the form of folders, not archives) in logs directory
+2) Run modules installer with install_modules.bat (you need to do it only on first setup, no need to use it on every start)
-3) Change requests to your own in requests.txt
+3) Put logs (in the form of folders, not archives) in logs directory
-4) Run modules installer with install_modules.bat (you need to do it only on first setup, no need to use it on every start)
+4) Change requests to your own in requests.txt
 5) Run start.bat
 6) Check out result directory